 The Italian jurist Petrus de Crescentiis or Pier (o) de Crescenzi (1230 / 1233-1320 / 1321) studied medicine and law at the University of Bologna and taught there as a professor.
 He also worked in northern Italy for several cities as a lawyer.
 In 1299 he retired to his estate to study literary agriculture and botany.
-In 1303 his book "Liber Commodorum Ruralium" (Book on Agriculture) was published; The picture below shows a woodcut, which was issued as a stamp.
-The fourth book "From Vineyards and Vines" is dedicated to the wine and contains many illustrations, such as a calendar of seasons (picture below, Museum Condé, Chantilly in the Oise).
-It was translated into many languages at the end of the 15th century, for example, on the orders of Emperor Charles V (1500-1558) into French.
+Between 1304 and 1309 his work appeared on the "Ruralia commoda" on horticulture and agriculture, which is sometimes referred to as "Liber ruralium commodorum" (Book on Agriculture).
+It is divided into 12 parts (books), the fourth part is about the vines and the winemaking, In the 16th century almost 60 editions appeared in Latin, Italian, French and German, some of which also contained many illustrations.
+The picture on the bottom right shows vineyard motifs, which were placed as stamps and the picture at the bottom of a calendar of seasons, which is included in the 12th part of the work and describes the monthly activities in the course of a year.

-Although Peter Crescentiis quotes the four ancient authors Varro (5th century BC), Pliny the Elder (23-79 AD), Columella (1st half 1st century) and Palladius (4th century), but develops new ideas and describes the important ones with a lot of expertise Vinification techniques, He points to the importance of filling the barrels with wine (without empty space ), to prevent the wine too vinegar becomes.
-In addition, he also recommends covering the wine with a layer of olive oil to prevent it from spoiling ( oxidation ) to protect.
-The wines are ranked by him according to the age in the three quality classes "new" under one year, "middle" up to four years and "old" over four years.
-He prefers two-year-old wine and believes that young wine has no digestive or water-stimulating effect and also bloats the belly.
+Although Peter Crescentiis quotes the four ancient authors Varro (5th century BC), Pliny the Elder (23-79 AD), Columella (1st century) and Palladius (4th century), but develops new ideas and describes the important with a lot of expertise Vinification techniques, He points to the importance of filling the barrels (without empty space ), to prevent the wine too vinegar becomes.
+He also recommends covering the wine with a layer of olive oil to prevent it from spoiling ( oxidation ) to protect.
+The wines are ranked after the age in the classes "new" under one year, "middle" up to four years and "old" over four years.
+He prefers two-year-old wine and thinks that young wine has no digestive or water-stimulating effect and bloat the belly.
 Old wines are often bitter and should therefore be mixed with water.